ATOMIC09/mbed-simulator-docker/README.md

-> This repo is a fork from [alpsayin/mbed-simulator](https://github.com/alpsayin/mbed-simulator), some configurations modified foor it to work in 2024.
+> This repo is a fork from [alpsayin/mbed-simulator](https://github.com/alpsayin/mbed-simulator), some configurations were modified for it to work in 2024.
 >
 > Run directly from pulled docker image:
 > `docker run -dp7829:7829 -it noahwu/mbed-simul`